Humanistic principles shape our care work:

 The needs of the family and the care services offered must essentially match.

 Settling in and transitioning to the day care centre.
 A new beginning on the one hand – and saying goodbye on the other.
 But even if it seems that way, these two concepts are not opposites, but rather go hand in hand.
+A child's role and identity change during a transition.
+Transitions are key situations for children's individual development and educational careers.
+This phase must be accompanied with great sensitivity and is very individual.

 During the settling-in period at the daycare centre, new perspectives and opportunities for further development open up for everyone involved.
 Roles and identities change.
 The children become daycare children and their parents become daycare parents...